OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 ![Main Overview](https://raw.githubusercontent.com/OrionExplorer/dcpam/master/docs/dwh.png)

 #### Extraction
 DCPAM ETL is designed to perform both incremental and full online/offline extraction without need to implement additional logic to the source system.
 This process is SQL-based all the way, thus precise configuration of various transaction logs is not required.
-Log scanning is great non-intrusive method for Change Data Capture, but DCPAM goal is to deliver full Data Warehouse possibilities without need to include or hire more engineers for this specific task.
+Log scanning is great non-intrusive method for Change Data Capture, but DCPAM goal is to deliver full Data Warehouse possibilities without need to include or hire more engineers for this task.

 Extract process does handle of:
 1. **Extract Inserted** - find and fetch only new records.